pmartR/PMart_ShinyApp/www/welcome.md

 ## What is PMart?

-PMart encompasses the capabilities of the pmartR R package: https://github.com/pmartR/pmartR, which contains methods for processing and analysis of mass-spectrometry based `omics data.
+PMart encompasses the capabilities of the pmartR R package: https://github.com/pmartR/pmartR, which contains methods for processing and analysis of a single mass-spectrometry, NMR, or RNA-seq based omics dataset.
+This processing is robust to missing values, meaning that no imputation is done and the methods utilized are appropriate for data where missing values are present.

 The core capabilities of the package, all implemented in this application are:

 - Quality control